Hosts John Ventura and Amelia Hallworth interview Joanna Radin, an associate professor of history of medicine and history, about medical technology.

 Category Archives: Yale Journal of Biology and Medicine

-Want to learn more about the microbiome?
-In the first episode of three on the microbiome, the focus topic for the September 2016 issue of the Yale Journal of Biology and Medicine, we will be discussing the history of the field, current techniques used in microbiome research, and how the microbiome influences our health.
+Want to learn more about your senses?
+In the first episode of two on Sensory Biology and Pain, the focus topic for the March 2018 issue of the Yale Journal of Biology and Medicine, we will discuss how our sensory systems function, how they can become dysfunctional, and how we study them.

 The podcast team at the Yale Journal of Biology and Medicine will interview two deputy editors for the December 2017 Special Issue on Gene Editing.
 We will discuss a couple manuscripts that are in the issue and introduce the topics of gene editing from a technical and ethical perspective.

 Join us in our conversation with Dr. Caroline Zeiss, a veterinary pathologist and laboratory animal veterinarian and the director of the Yale Mouse Research Pathology Core.
 We discuss the power of animal models in academia and industry and how to improve translatability of animal research.

 Join us as we discuss our September 2018 issue on Comparative Medicine!
 What is it?
 Why is it important?
 What kind of medicine is it comparing?
 All these questions and more will be answered.